paulbeduosei/FIle-Permission-In-Linux/README.md

 # FIle-Permission-In-Linux
 The research team at my organization needed to update the permissions for certain files and directories in the project’s directory.
-The current permissions didn’t match the level of access required, so I checked and updated them to improve system security
+The current permissions didn’t match the level of access required, so I checked and updated them to improve system security.
+I used ls -la to check permissions and “chmod” to update them.
+These changes ensured that files and directories in the projects folder had the correct level of access according to the organization’s requirements.